DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

    * How to serve many user queries quickly?

 Low quality information and spams

-New pages are constantly created and soem pages may be updated very quickly
+New pages are constantly created and some pages may be updated very quickly

 #### What is a crawler?
 How can we implement a simple crawler?